ProgrammingBlockchain/ProgrammingBlockchain/key_generation/key_generation.md

 A “Deterministic” wallet would fix our backup problem.
 With such a wallet, you would have to save only the seed.
 From this seed, you can generate the same series of private keys over and over.

 This is what the “Deterministic” stands for.
-As you can see, from the master key, I can generate new keys:
+As you can see below the codes, from a master key, I can generate new keys which are derived child keys from the master key:

 ```cs
 ExtKey masterKey = new ExtKey();